 Elevation

-Now that we see this listed, let’s take a look into just why this information is important when preparing tea and making thoughtful purchases.
-This is a general outline of my discussion points with each one, and the inter-connectivity of this analysis means that with just a few questions we can understand what makes a tea so unique!
+Now that we see this list, let’s take a look into just why this information is important when preparing tea and making thoughtful purchases.
+This is a general outline of my discussion points with each one, and the interconnectivity of this analysis means that with just a few questions we can understand what makes a tea so unique!

-Origin: Understanding the source of tea allows us to authenticate the leaf to some extent, understand its pricing, and provide a connection to the particular terrior, or landscape a tea resides in.
-Knowing the county, village, farm etc, empowers us research and make decisions.
-When I know the land in which a tea was grown, a bridge is built to the culture and environment, especially when our global climate trends continue to shift.
+Origin: Understanding the source of tea allows us to authenticate the leaf to some extent, understand its pricing, and provide a connection to the particular terroir, or landscape a tea resides.
+Knowing the county, village, farm, etc, empowers us to research and make decisions.
+When I know the land in which tea was grown, a bridge is built to the culture and environment, especially when our global climate trends continue to shift.

 Elevation: Has the tea been cultivated in the ideal village but grows alongside a dusty road?
-Maybe the same cultivar and type is growing just a few hundreds meters higher, away from the din of daily life.
-Maybe there’s plentiful sunlight in a lower elevation garden versus a mountainous one.
-Understanding this aspect provides us with insight as to the obstacles and processing techniques used to produce tea, as well as the growth of the plant.
+Maybe the same cultivar and type is growing just a few hundred meters higher, away from the din of daily life.
+Maybe there’s plentiful sunlight in a lower-elevation garden versus a mountainous one.
+Understanding this aspect provides us with insight into the obstacles and processing techniques used to produce tea, as well as the growth of the plant.

-So there are a few of my thoughts into why I value this process and similar processes used within the community.
+So there are a few thoughts on why I value this process and similar processes used within the community.
 Does every tea vendor readily share this information?
 Not always, but in my experience thus far most are happy to provide the information when asked.
 With practice, tasting, and experiencing the leaf, you’ll be able to gain a lot just by the taste and visual cues.